Wealth Tax: What Is It?

 Deductible debts include unsecured debts, mortgages, justified private debts and negative account balances.

-In the geographical breakdown of debts in Switzerland, only the proportional share of debts linked to taxable assets is deductible.
+In Switzerland, only proportional debts linked to taxable assets can be deducted, depending on their location.

-Other flat-rate deductions are available for the self-employed and partners in partnerships.
+Other flat-rate deductions are available for self-employed people and partners in partnerships.

-To determine the value of a property, you need to know its market value.
-We'll look at a few examples and give you an idea of how this value is calculated for different properties.
+To determine the value of a property, you need to know the market value.

 In the case of real estate, for example, unless it is used for agricultural activities, it will generally be valued at market value.

-However, this value varies from canton to canton.
-Some use the market value to estimate how much a property is worth, others use the yield value.
+However, this value varies depending on the canton.
+Some use the market value to estimate the value of a property, while others use the yield value.

 Wealth Tax by Canton